Omnichannel CX in Retail: Why It Matters More Than Ever

 Step 5: Track What Works (And Fix What Doesn’t)

-Whether you handle omnichannel CX yourself or outsource the operations, always track the metrics on a daily, weekly, monthly, and quarterly basis.
+Whether you handle omnichannel CX in-house or outsource operations, always track metrics daily, weekly, monthly, and quarterly.

-In addition, focus on the metrics like average first response time, customer satisfaction (CSAT), NPS, and the percentage of tickets resolved in the first reply.
+In addition, focus on metrics such as average first-response time, customer satisfaction (CSAT), NPS, and the percentage of tickets resolved in the first reply.

 Simultaneously, research and understand what aspects are not working or need improvement, and optimize the workflow accordingly.
 That’s how you’ll win customers, improve brand loyalty, and stand out from competitors.